ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

 \subsection{Attack Transferability}

-Transferability comparison is implemented in two aspects.
-From the perspective of similar types of detection methods, using the same AEs set from ATMPA, we attack the the similar detectors such as CNN and wavelet-combined CNN detectors.
-From the perspective different types of detection methods, we also use the same AEs set from ATMPA, but attack the the different detectors, such as CNN \textit{vs.} SVM or CNN \textit{vs.} wavelet-combined SVM detectors.

-In this section, the wavelet transformation is used to strengthen the robustness on ML-based detection methods.
+Transferability comparison is made from two aspects.
+Firstly, attacks using similar detection methods defending we attack the similar detectors such as CNN and wavelet-combined CNN detectors using the same AE set from the ATMPA,.
+From the perspective of different types of detection methods, we also use the same set of AEs from the ATMPA, but attack malware detectors using CNN, SVM and wavelet-combined SVM \textit{etc.} In this section, the wavelet is used to strengthen the robustness on ML-based detection methods.
 Wavelet transformation, a classical technique of feature extraction and spatial compression \cite{lin2000feature}, has been applied in many research fields and wavelet-combined ML methods have been widely used in the field of image classification.
 If the malware image is processed through the wavelet transformation, the sparse space of its own image will be compressed.
-The feature information will be extracted and the noise or other interference information will also be weakened, the overall performance will hence be improved.
-In this section, we use the same group of AEs to attack CNN, SVM and RF-based malware detectors optimized by using wavelet\footnote{https://github.com/PyWavelets/pywt} technique.
-Once the generated AEs are successful to induce the optimised detector, which represents that ATMPA leads to an equal effect on the optimized detector.
-Comparison results in terms of the transferability rate are shown in Table~\ref{table:tab4}.
+We use the same group of AEs to attack CNN-, SVM- and RF-based malware detectors optimized by the wavelet technique.
+As expected, the generated AEs can also induce the optimized detector.
+The comparison results in terms of transferability are shown in Table~\ref{table:tab4}.